maurovm/thesis_template/README.md

 # DPhil thesis template
 --------------------------

-Latex template for a research progress report, a 4th year project (4YP) or a DPhil thesis for a student of the Department of Engineering Science at the University of Oxford
+Latex template for an undergraduate 4th year project (4YP) report or a DPhil thesis for a student of the Department of Engineering Science at the University of Oxford.
+The typical 4YP report contains around 50 pages, whereas a DPhil thesis can contain 250 pages.

 Requirements
 --

-You will need a recent version of latex installed in your system, such as Latex 2017.
-Install the Carlito font following the instructions for your particular operating system from the "fonts" directory.
+You will need a recent version of LaTeX installed in your system, such as Latex 2017.
+Install the Carlito font (if it's not alread installed) following the instructions for your particular operating system from the "fonts" directory.
 If you are using Windows system, also install the Latin Modern Math font from the "fonts" directory.

 Generate PDF output
 --